 On the Patient menu, under Financial, click (or tap) Ledger.

 On a patient's Ledger page, click (or tap) Payment.

 The Enter Payment (-) dialog box appears.

-Select the Type of payment received from the insurance carrier: electronic insurance payment or insurance payment by check.
+Select the Method of payment received from the insurance carrier: an electronic insurance payment, an insurance payment by check, or an insurance payment by credit card.